Who Can Declare Chapter 13 Bankruptcy? Find Out If You Qualify

 Having a steady source of income is a key factor for declaring bankruptcy chapter 13.
 This could be through wages from your job, self employment earnings, social security benefits, pensions or other forms of consistent income.

-The reliability of this income is essential, as it forms the basis of the repayment schedule, which requires debtors to make scheduled payments to the trustee throughout the plan.
+The reliability of this income is essential, as it forms the basis of the repayment schedule, which requires debtors to make scheduled payments to the trustee throughout the plan, using their disposable income.
 Who can declare bankruptcy Chapter 13?
 Individuals without a stable income may face difficulties in fulfilling the responsibilities of a Chapter 13 repayment plan.

 Debt Limits